LoreBene99/RT1_Assignment1/README.md

 </p>

 ### grab():
 The function `grab()` was made to "clean" the main and insert the grab routine, made by the robot, inside a function.
-When the robot is close to a silver token, it will grab it and then release it always in the same way.
+When the robot is close to a silver token, it will grab it and then release it always in the same way; then it will return to its origin position.
 - Arguments
   - None.
 - Returns